4ndr0666/4ndr0serviceguard/README.md

 ## How It Works

-### Stage 1: Pacification
+### Stage 1: Ghosting
-`pacifier.js` injects into the **MAIN world** at `document_start`.
-It overwrites `navigator.serviceWorker` methods with inert stubs.
-All registration attempts resolve successfully but no Service Worker is active.
+`pacifier_v2.js` injects into the **MAIN world** at `document_start`.
+It overwrites `navigator.serviceWorker` with a proxy that intercepts all property access and method calls.
+All registration attempts are intercepted and return a convincing, dynamically generated fake `ServiceWorkerRegistration` object.

 ### Stage 2: Restoration
 `background.js` checks tab URLs against the whitelist.
-For trusted domains, it reinjects original API methods with `chrome.scripting.executeScript`, restoring Service Worker functionality.
+For trusted domains, it reinjects the original `navigator.serviceWorker` object, restoring full Service Worker functionality.

 ---